 In my opinion, this is one of the most literary comics Stan and Jack ever produced, and the one to which Grant Morrison owes some of his greatest stories.
+It starts with the foursome having trouble dealing with their own fame.

 Doctor Doom returns and bodyswaps as Reed Richards, giving birth to my favorite Jack Kirby panel of all time: Dr. Doom doing an evil laugh while disguised as Mr. Fantastic.